froggyos/froggyos.github.io/versions/1.10/README.md

 ```

 #### Quickloop
-Quickloops are different from standard loops in that the entire loop is executed *almost instantly*, while standard loops are executed one line at a time, which is around 1ms per line.
+Quickloops are different from standard loops in that the entire loop is executed *almost instantly*, while standard loops are executed one line at a time.

 ```
 quickloop [loop_iterations]